- We selected LEACH (Low-energy adaptive clustering hierarchy) scheme for the minimization of energy consumption.

 The objective function written in equation 3 is minimized by the GWO algorithm.
 The position of wolves allocates the position of the cluster head in each cluster.
 The position of wolves has been updated the position of cluster heads are also changed.

 Figure 1 Architecture of GWO optimized LEACH module @free-thesis.com

 - We create a geographical area of 100*100 in the MATLAB 2018a.
 The sensor nodes are randomly placed in that area.

 - Initialize the parameters of LEACH protocol like Initial Energy, Number of Nodes, rounds in LEACH, energy for transferring/receiving of each bit, transmit amplifier free space/multipath energy, aggregation energy, and the packet length.
-Consider 5% of the total nodes as the clusters.
-So, among 100 nodes 5 cluster are formed using LEACH protocol.
+Consider 5% of the total nodes as clusters.
+So, among 100 nodes 5 clusters are formed using LEACH protocol.

-- All the process is repeated until the final iteration finished.
+- All the process is repeated until the final iteration is finished.
 We obtained the minimum value of the objective function in terms of energy and distance.

 - So the efficient LEACH protocol is achieved by GWO algorithm.
-The residual energy is reduced in LEACH protocol via optimal selection of cluster head.
+The residual energy is reduced in LEACH protocol via an optimal selection of cluster head.

 Figure 2 WSN network generated for 100 nodes placed randomly